Immigrant Justice Coalition hosts community events to raise money for scholarship

 Latin Dance Boone offers class series, primarily in salsa and bachata, and from 4:30 p.m. to 6 p.m. on Sundays the group hosts a community practice group for the dance style Rueda de Casino.
 To find out more about Latin Dance Boone, visit bit.ly/3O6o29J.

-The next day, the IJC hosted a community event entitled “A Pasaporte Al Muendo Latin” at Boone United Methodist Church on April 9.
+The Immigration Justice Coalition hosted a community event entitled “A Pasaporte Al Muendo Latin” at Boone United Methodist Church on April 9 from 1 to 5 p.m.

-This event was also a fundraising event to raise money for scholarships for a Watauga High School graduate from an immigrant family each year.
+This event was a fundraising event to raise money for a scholarship the organization awards a Watauga High School graduate from an immigrant family each year.

 “The goal behind the event is to be able to have cultural awareness about all of the different cultures and ethnicities and community groups that live here in the community,” said one of the event organizers, Jorge Escobar.
 “We have all different educational tables and there will be a dance class and traditional dance performance.”